 How Does Mitigation Evidence Play a Role?

 While developing a strong and thorough defense, it is also critical that a defendant develop mitigation evidence that can help reduce a potential sentence in the event of a guilty plea or verdict.
 The expression plan for the best, but prepare for the worst summaries this part of the defense.
 Mitigation evidence is any evidence that tends to justify a lower sentence.
 Where appropriate, this can include getting a defendant into alcohol treatment.
 Attorneys can also take proactive steps like weekly drug tests and/or daily alcohol monitoring to prove that a defendant has avoided alcohol or illegal substances since the arrest.
 It is also a good idea to develop a list of character references who can testify and/or write letters of character reference on behalf of a defendant that can be used for possible sentencing.

 Being charged with Intoxication Assault or Intoxication Manslaughter can be extremely difficult, especially with a past of DWI offenses but an experienced criminal defense attorney can ensure that you have the best outcome and put a tragic incident behind you.
 If you are charged with either of these offenses anywhere in the Greater Houston area, attorney Jose Ceja is an excellent choice.
-Call today to schedule a free consultation.
+Contact us today to schedule a free consultation.